SeanBE/notez.vim/README.md

 This is a work in progress.
 I've tried to follow some best practices but I'm 100% confident that a lot of this can be rewritten in a more optimal fashion.
 This includes:
 * Using location list to toggle between all my journals.
 * Not being a lazy git and completing documentation
+* I want to be able to use `ts` for tags as well but I need to figure out an alternative to the fzf issue first.
 * List goes on.

 Would love to hear your feedback, comments, criticism etc. so that the plugin and I can improve :)